NIEM/IEPD-Java-Bindings/README.md

 This is a beta release with known issues that limit its current capabilities:
 * Cannot work with GML - far too many issues than we can resolve right now.
 * Cannot randomly generate references (i.e., structures:ref and structures:id) that make logical sense yet.
-* Cannot randomly generate with augmentation points or abstract elements, these could be added .
+* Cannot randomly generate with augmentation points or abstract elements, these could be added in the `xml-randomizer` module.

 ### Current Features